lorenzoliuzzo/scipp/docs/physics/measurements.md

     static constexpr std::array<int, 7> powers = {LENGTH, TIME, MASS, TEMPERATURE, ELETTRIC_CURRENT, SUBSTANCE_AMOUNT, LUMINOUS_INTENSITY}; ///< array of the powers of the base quantities

-    static constexpr std::array<std::string_view, 7> base_literals = {"m", "s", "kg", "K", "A", "mol", "cd"}; //< array of the literals of the base quantities static constexpr std::array<int, 7> powers = {LENGTH, TIME, MASS, TEMPERATURE, ELETTRIC_CURRENT, SUBSTANCE_AMOUNT, LUMINOUS_INTENSITY}; ///< array of the powers of the base quantities

     static constexpr std::array<std::string_view, 7> base_literals = {"m", "s", "kg", "K", "A", "mol", "cd"}; //< array of the literals of the base quantities

-    /// @brief Returns the string representation of the base_quantity
     /// @brief Returns the string representation of the base_quantity static constexpr std::string_view to_string() noexcept {